Davide0097/theseus-cwl/packages/types/README.md

 A collection of **common TypeScript types** shared across the `@theseus-cwl` ecosystem.
 This package provides reusable type definitions that can be imported by both **internal monorepo packages** and **external projects**.

 This is not intended to be a complete CWL standard TypeScript mapping.
-The type definition is not identical to the one provided by the standard.
-For example, outputs and inputs are treated as records rather than arrays.
+The type definition is not identical to the one provided by the standard..

 ## Installation